loisft/loisft.github.io/_pages/about.md

 in [Tim Browning's group](https://ist.ac.at/en/research/browning-group/), [IST Austria](https://ist.ac.at).

+From Fall 2025, I will be a postdoc researcher at [KU Leuven](https://www.kuleuven.be/), [Algebra Section](https://wis.kuleuven.be/algebra).

-Previously, I completed my PhD under the supervision of [Emmanuel Peyre](https://www-fourier.univ-grenoble-alpes.fr/~peyre) at [Institut Fourier](https://www-fourier.univ-grenoble-alpes.fr), [Université Grenoble Alpes](https://www.univ-grenoble-alpes.fr/).
+I completed my PhD in Summer 2023, under the supervision of [Emmanuel Peyre](https://www-fourier.univ-grenoble-alpes.fr/~peyre) at [Institut Fourier](https://www-fourier.univ-grenoble-alpes.fr), [Université Grenoble Alpes](https://www.univ-grenoble-alpes.fr/).